spiral/docs/http/routing.md

 }
 ```

-> Attention, Aura.Router will not create container scope for request and response so your functionality are limited, try using MiddlewarePipeline inside your endpoint to define such scope.
+> Attention, Aura.Router will not create container scope for request and response so your functionality are limited, try using MiddlewarePipeline inside your endpoint to define such scope

-## Routes
-Spiral routes work little bit different way compared to Aura.Routes (see example above).